AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_grouptransform.rst

              formats << " (." << GroupTransform::GetFormatExtensionByIndex(i) << ")";
           }

-      2. write(self: PyOpenColorIO.GroupTransform, config: OpenColorIO_v2_0rc1::Config, context: OpenColorIO_v2_0rc1::Context, formatName: str) -> str
+      2. write(self: PyOpenColorIO.GroupTransform, config: PyOpenColorIO.Config, context: PyOpenColorIO.Context, formatName: str) -> str

       Write the transforms comprising the group to the stream.

       Writing (as opposed to Baking) is a lossless process.
 An exception is thrown if the processor cannot be losslessly written to the specified file format.
 Transforms such as :ref:`FileTransform` or :ref:`ColorSpaceTransform` are resolved into write-able simple transforms using the config and context.
 Supported formats include CTF, CLF, and CDL.
 All available formats can be listed with the following: .. code-block:: cpp